fuloid/simple-iot-server/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/template/B379Yz?referralCode=4iJO-9)

 - There's some important step to look before you deploy.
 Please check them first. ([here](#hosting))
-- Also, there's a special tutorial on how to ask AI about this project, [here](#ai)!

 ## 🤔 What's This?